skypjack/entt/docs/md/entity.md

 given entity.<br/>
 Refer to the inline documentation for all the details.

-There is no need to store groups around for they are extremely cheap to construct, even though they can be copied without problems and reused freely.
+There is no need to store groups aside for they are extremely cheap to construct, even though valid groups can be copied without problems and reused freely.<br/>
 A group performs an initialization step the very first time it's requested and this could be quite costly.
 To avoid it, consider creating the group when no components have been assigned yet.
 If the registry is empty, preparation is